siswce/financial-python-qlik-sse/README.md

 SET ThousandSep=',';
 ```

-In this example we can determinate some financial analysis using three functions by ssePyToolsProfit.
+In this example we can determinate some financial analysis using three functions by ssePyToolsProfit. use the example.csv file to load the data

 ```Qlik Script
 FinancialData: